rimutaka/posts/cargo-features-explained-with-examples/readme.md

 derive = ["dynomite-derive"]
 ```

-## More example of Cargo [features]
+## More examples of Cargo [features]

 Initially, features have to be declared in Cargo.toml of the package they are used in, that is, in your dependency.
 Then they are "referenced" in your Cargo.toml file to tell the dependency what you want from it.

-Here is an abridged example of feature declarations from [Dynomite, a DynamoDB library](https://github.com/softprops/dynomite/blob/master/dynomite/Cargo.toml).
+Here is an abridged example of feature declarations from [Dynomite](https://github.com/softprops/dynomite/blob/master/dynomite/Cargo.toml), a DynamoDB library.

 ```
 [dependencies]